NemoAndrea/SpotiStation/docs/assembly.md

 * Small screwdriver to tighten down `M2.5`  screws
 * Medium/large screwdriver to tighten down `M4` and `M3` screws
 * Soldering iron and solder, to solder some headers onto components
+* Tools to cut acrylic panel (e.g. lasercutter or blade)

 ### 🖨️ 3D printing